 Here is the rest of my article, with the now-redundant pieces removed!

-Starting simply with the colour options, you can select a default colour from the list.
-The Sample box shows you visually what it might look like.
+Starting simply with the colour options, select a default colour from the list.
+The Sample box shows the user visually what it might look like.
 Often I’ll increase the font size just to get a larger sample preview when playing with colour options.
-You can click on the More Colors button to get a broader palette to choose from and to go even further you can define custom colours.
-If you want to use your corporate colours for some titles, you simply need to know the equivalent HSL or RGB values of that colour.
-To save the colours you want, click on Add to Custom Colours and they appear in the bottom of the More Colors list.
+Click on the More Colors button to get a broader palette to choose from and to go even further to define custom colours.
+To use the organization's corporate colours for some titles, the author needs to know the equivalent HSL or RGB values of that colour.
+To save the colours, click on Add to Custom Colours and they appear at the bottom of the More Colors list.

 TIP: Typically corporate colours are most commonly one of two types of values – a Pantone colour reference (PMS 109) or if it’s from a website, a Hex value like FF6633 (a beautiful colour of orange!).
-Use your favourite search engine to look up “Pantone to RGB” or “Hex to RGB” and you’ll find a bunch of websites that help you find the right values.
+Use a search engine to look up “Pantone to RGB” or “Hex to RGB”, there are a bunch of websites that help find the right values.

-Now that you know the colours, the trick is you select the radio button of the thing you want to change first.
-It defaults to Font (or Line), so if you haven’t picked anything and changed the colour, you just changed the colour of the line or text.
+Now that colours are selected, the trick is to select the radio button of the thing to change first.
+It defaults to Font (or Line), so if nothing is selected and the colour is changed, the effect is changing the colour of the line or text.
 The background option is the background of that specific object, not the page background.

-Here is an example of an object with a red background and a blue Up Diagonal pattern – the diagonals lines are blue since the Pattern colour is the foreground colour.
+Here is an example of an object with a red background and a blue Up Diagonal pattern – the diagonal lines are blue since the Pattern colour is the foreground colour.

 Alignment

 The last of the sections is the Alignment section.
-If you have used this before, you will know that the alignment doesn’t affect all types of fields.
-Also, data fields visually in Report Writer do not change when you change this setting, you have to run the report to see the change.
+Alignment doesn’t affect all types of fields.
+Also, the data fields visually in Report Writer do not change when this setting is changed, the report needs to be run to see the change.
 Often data fields have their own alignment in the formatting section of the Report Field Options window which will override what the Drawing Options setting is.
-For text fields and some data fields, simply choose Left, Center or Right justified.
+For text fields and some data fields, choose Left, Center or Right justified.

 Line Sizes & Colours

-The one option that is greyed out when you are looking at Text drawing options is Line size.
-Once you select a Line, Box, Circle or similar graphic, the Line section is enabled.
+The one option that is greyed out when looking at Text drawing options is Line size.
+Once a Line, Box, Circle or similar graphic is selected, the Line section is enabled.
 There are four thicknesses of lines available.
-You can also select colours for lines but Background and Patterns are greyed out.
+Colours can also be selected for lines but Background and Patterns are greyed out.

 General Notes on Layers, Boxes & Backgrounds

 Design-wise I tend to avoid using backgrounds on text and insert background boxes if I would like a shaded background.
 This allows me to size the background as appropriate without also altering the dimensions of the text field(s).
-One tip if you are going to do this, remember your layers!
+One tip: remember the layers!
 Under the Layout menu, there is a Send to Back and Send to Front command.
-This works well to hide or unhide things as you can easily put in a box, “send to back” so it’s behind the text you have.
-If you do this, use a “clear” background on your text not a solid colour.
+This works well to hide or unhide things as one can easily put in a box, "send to back" so it's behind the text.
+Use a "clear" background on text, not a solid colour if one thing is on top of another.

 Next time?